yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 - Use the **Machine Type** field to define a value to be used internally as an identifier in the **Instance Type** universe field.
 - Use the **Num Cores** field to define the number of cores to be assigned to a node.
 - Use the **Mem Size GB** field to define the memory allocation of a node.
-- Use the **Vol size GB** field to define the disk volume of a node.
+- Use the **Vol Size GB** field to define the disk volume of a node.
 - Use the **Mount Paths** field to define a mount point with enough space to contain your node density.
 Use `/data`.
 If you have multiple drives, add these as a comma-separated list, such as, for example, `/mnt/d0,/mnt/d1`.

 ### Define regions and zones

-Complete the **Regions and Zones** fields, as per in the following illustration, to provide the location of YugabyteDB nodes.
-YugabyteDB Anywhere will use these values during the universe creation:
+Complete the **Regions and Zones** fields, as per the following illustration, to provide the location of YugabyteDB nodes:

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-3.png)

+<br><br>YugabyteDB Anywhere will use these values during the universe creation.

 ## Add YugabyteDB nodes